Zinsser Primers Best For All Painting Applications

 Zinsser 123 Primer

 Zinsser 123, also known as Bullseye, is the most versatile primer that outperforms any acrylic latex primer for the cost.
-Although, just like all paints and primers, 123 has increased in price.
-Relative to other primer pricing, it’s the best-priced interior, and exterior primer money can buy.
+Although just like all paints and primers, 123 has increased in price.
+Relative to other primer pricing, it’s the best-priced interior and exterior primer money can buy.

 Zinnser excels at priming exterior raw wood and is perfect for priming interior walls before installing wallpaper.

-The secrete behind this high-performing primer is its 50% of solids by volume.
+The secret behind this high-performing primer is its 50% of solids by volume.
 Zinsser 123 also has a Plus version that retains the same adhesion properties at a lower viscosity.
 Therefore, we recommend the non-Plus version.

 Zinsser Cover Stain